SP2224/SELECTION-SORT/README.md

 3.After each iteration, minimum is placed in the front of the unsorted list

 4.For each iteration, indexing starts from the first unsorted element.
-Step 1 to 3 are repeated until all the elements are placed at their correct positions.
+They are repeated until all the elements are placed at their correct positions.

 # COMPLEXITY: O(n2)